Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 2. Program sd_card.img to SD card.
 Refer to [AR#73711](https://www.xilinx.com/support/answers/73711.html) for detailed steps.

-   > Note: Please eject the SD card properly from the system after programming it.
+   > Note: Eject the SD card properly from the system after programming it.

-3. Connect to UART console
+3. Connect to UART console.

 4. Insert the SD card and boot the VCK190 board with SD boot mode (SW1[4:1] = "1110": OFF, OFF, OFF, ON) and power on.

    > Note: Refer to [VCK190 Evaluation Board User Guide](https://www.xilinx.com/support/documentation/boards_and_kits/vck190/ug1366-vck190-eval-bd.pdf) for details about boot mode.

-5. Launch the test application from UART console
+5. Launch the test application from UART console.

    <details>
    <summary><strong>Follow below steps to run the application</strong></summary>

-     You will need to login with user `petalinux` first and setup a new password (it's then also the sudo password):
+     Login with user `petalinux` first and setup a new password (it is then also the sudo password):

      - Log into the system